 After a preferred conceptual plan is chosen, the focus shifts to creating a polished final landscape plan and a cost estimate for its implementation.

 At this stage final decisions are made concerning the built features of the garden and most importantly, its planting.
 Planting design documents are prepared, outlining the palette of plants that will feature in the garden.
-With the details defined the finished plan is ready to take shape.
-On some small projects or town gardens the plan can often be implemented within a year of the design being complete, but with other projects and most large country gardens the plan is broken down into smaller pieces which can then be implemented over a period of years.
+On some small projects or town gardens the plan can often be implemented within a year of the design being complete, but with other projects and most large country gardens the plan is broken down into smaller pieces which can be completed in phases over a period of years.
 By focusing on incrementally completing the individual pieces of a plan, gardens can take shape more organically and economically.
-This approach allows for close attention to be given to each component as its implemented, thereby ensuring a high quality of craftsmanship.
+This approach allows for close attention to be given to each component as its implemented, ensuring a high quality of craftsmanship.

 Phase 4: Site Preparation